emrecolako/chart-curvature/README.md

 _Images and notes about what curvature is etc._

 ## Prerequisites
-In order to acquire the data that we are going to run our analysis on, we will need the following Poloniex API wrapper:
+In order to acquire the data that we are going to run our analysis on, we will need the following Poloniex API wrapper: [s4w3d0ff/python-poloniex][link01]
-[s4w3d0ff/python-poloniex][link01]

 In addition to these, the following Python libraries will be required to run the example code.
-These modules are essential for any data analysis tasks so they are quite popular and the steps required for the installation are well
+These modules are essential for any data analysis tasks so they are quite popular and the steps required for the installation are well documented:
-documented:

 * [plotly.py][link02]
 * [pymongo (required by python-poloniex)][link03]
 * [NumPy][link04]
 * [Pandas][link05]
+* [Scikit][link06]

 ## Process
-We first start with caching some data from the Poloniex exchange.
+We first start by caching some data from Poloniex.
+Poloniex is one of the most popular crypto-currency exchanges with a good API service.
 The part of our application used to pull the price data from Poloniex is called `get-data.py`.
-This small python script is based on one of the examples provided with the Poloniex API wrapper project.
+This small python script is based on one of the examples provided with the Poloniex API wrapper project mentioned above.

-Once we have generated the `data.csv` we can run the `plot-data.py` component of our application in order to plot the results.
-In the next section, I will be going through the stages in a more detailed approach.
+Once we have generated the required data, we should be able to plot the results and evaluate our findings.
+In the next section, I will be going through each stage in a more detailed fashion.

 ### Source Data
-By default, the sample data used in this example is the BTC/STRAT (Bitcoin/Stratis) pair on Poloniex.
-More details on how price data is pulled from the exchange and stored for processing is available at [s4w3d0ff/python-poloniex][link01].
+By default, the sample data used in this example is the chart data for the BTC/STRAT (Bitcoin/Stratis) pair on Poloniex.
+More details on how price data is pulled and stored from the exchange is available at [s4w3d0ff/python-poloniex][link01].

 ```
 ./get-data.py